 |No-lens Thermometers||Fresnel Lens Thermometers||Mica Lens Thermometers|

 |IR Pocket||RayTemp 28|

 It is important to give some thought to the intended range of temperature you are likely to measure with your infrared thermometer.
 For best resolution, choose a thermometer with a specified range that most narrowly covers what you are planning to measure.

-IR-Pocket infrared thermometer with max/min, display hold & lock functionsLED spot alignment wide temperature range lock function for continuous measurement max/min memory function
+IR-Pocket infrared thermometer with max/min, display hold & lock functionsLED spot alignment display hold function lock function for continuous measurement max/min memory function